-At Main Beach, next to Sea World.
+At Main Beach, across from the Marina Mirage.
 It’s around a 40-minute drive to the airport and 10 minutes to Cavill Avenue at Surfers Paradise.

 No matter which room you’re in, stepping inside is like stepping into a jewellery box.
 Rooms range from the 36-square-metre Superior to the Imperial Suite, which has a separate dining room and full kitchen, but each is adorned with sumptuous fabrics in saturated hues: gold, ruby, amethyst and deep sapphire (and the silky lounges are surprisingly deep and cosy).
 The eagle-eyed will spot Versace’s Medusa logo affixed to every tiny detail, including the burnished light fittings and even stamped onto the snuggly towels.
 Suites feature full verandahs with sun lounges; rooms have Juliet balconies that invite the sea breeze in.